AliDeli80/Piano/README.md

 ## How to Play

 - Keyboard: Press the corresponding keys on your keyboard to play notes.
-- Mouse: Click on the piano keys to play notes.
+- Mouse: Hover on the piano to see what key to press.

 ## How It Works